Astrophysical Fluid Dynamics

 Learning objectives

-The course aims at providing theoretical knowledge concerning interaction of radiation and matter and astrophysical fluid dynamics.
-Several radiation processes will be covered, such as dipole radiation, scattering Thomson and Compton, bremsstrahlung, and fundamentals of radiative transport.
-Then, the cours will consider the fluid equations, discussing astrophysically relevant equilibrium configurations (such as polytropic spheres), wave phenomena and instabilities, siuch as the gravitational instability
+The course aims at providing theoretical knowledge concerning astrophysical fluid dynamics.
+The course will consider the fluid equations, discussing astrophysically relevant equilibrium configurations (such as polytropic spheres), wave phenomena, shocks and instabilities, such as the gravitational instability.
+In the second part of the course, the focus will be on accretion discs and their applications in astrophysics.

 Expected learning outcomes